 In addition to preparing your car, it’s also wise to prepare for your comfort and safety if your car breaks down.
 Consider adding these provisions to your vehicle:

 |✓ Non-perishable such as granola bars, dried foods, juice, and bottle water

 Another critical winter driving tip is to make sure you clear your car of snow and ice.
 That handy snowbrush and ice scraper that you have in your car will help you to see clearly from all windows.

 You also want other cars to see you, so make sure to scrape ice from all windows, and brush the snow from the hood and roof of the car.
-When your car is clear of snow you’ll avoid snow blowing from your car when driving, Blowing snow from your car can impede your vision and that of other drivers on the road.
+Snow left on the roof of a car can slide down to the windshield and obstruct your vision.
+When you clear snow from your car, you’ll avoid snow blowing from your car when driving, Blowing snow from your car can impede your vision and that of other drivers on the road.

-Remember to add some extra time to your schedule to allow for proper snow removal.
+Remember to add some extra time to your schedule to properly remove snow from your car.

 Leave Lots of Space When Driving in Winter

 While it makes sense to always keep plenty of space between your car and the one in front of you, it can be a lifesaving winter driving tip in Canada.
 A helpful guideline is to keep a minimum of three car lengths between the car that you are driving behind.
 Or, try to keep eight to ten seconds between you and the car you are following.

 You can measure the seconds by watching the car ahead of you pass a fixed object such as a road sign or fence.
 Then you count how long it takes for you to pass the same object.
 If your travel time is less than three or four seconds, it’s time to increase your distance from the car in front of you.

 And more space is always better when driving in a snowstorm.
 The proper amount of space will allow you plenty of time to brake safely.